 We teach these concepts with activities such as extending fragments into complete sentences, unscrambling sentences, categorizing the four types of sentences (statements, questions, exclamations, and commands), developing questions, and extending sentences using the conjunctions because, but, and so.
 At first these skills are taught as a class together and with oral answers from the students.
 Student knowledge of the alphabet sounds and letter shapes is being mastered at the same time that we are talking about sentence construction.
 Once the students are confident in their letter printing skills they can begin writing sentences independently.

 Students write their sentences in notebooks with interlined style pages.
 Interlined means small dashes are printed across a page between an upper and lower solid line.
 The dotted line helps guide beginning writers to print noticeable size differences in small and tall letters.
-Writing topics will usually focus on journal style entries about personal events, short summaries about things being learned in school, questions about what is being learned in school, sentences using new vocabulary words, and completing stem sentences using the conjunctions because, but, and so.
+Writing topics will usually focus on journal style entries about personal events, short summaries about things being learned in school, questions about what is being learned in school, sentences using new vocabulary words, and completing stem sentences by including the conjunctions because, but, and so.
 Teachers lead class discussions about the chosen topic, then they model sentence writing, and finally the students copy the sentence.
 As student skills grow, this last step changes from ‘copying’ to ‘creating’ but a great deal of support is still provided through generating ideas in the discussions.

 At the end of each school term we have students complete a self-check writing sheet.
 It will look like or be similar to the one below.
 For Term 1 we ask the students to copy one sentence.
 At the end of Term 2 students will copy one sentence and then compose a sentence of their own.
 In Term 3 they will write three sentences independently.
 They always have the option of writing even more – we won’t say no!
 We guide them through the self-check part of the worksheet ensuring they have paid attention to their use of capitals and punctuation, as well as to having printed neatly.